algolia/CodingStyle/README.md

 Coding guidelines for algolia projects

 # Adding a coding style
-If your coding style is project-agnostic, put it under [Languages/Technologies](#languagestechnologies) with the instructions to apply it.
+If your coding style is project-agnostic, put it in [Languages/Technologies](#languagestechnologies) with a subheading for the language or technology it covers.
+If it is relative to a given project, put it in [Projects](#projects) with a new subheading.

 # Languages/Technologies
 _Coding styles per language or technology_